The Patterdale and Hart Crag walk in the Lake District

 The best map to use on this walk is the Ordnance Survey map of the Lake District North-Eastern Area, reference OS Explorer OL5, scale 1:25,000.
 It clearly displays footpaths, rights of way, open access land and vegetation on the ground, making it ideal for walking, running and hiking.
 The map can be purchased from Amazon in either a standard, paper version or a weatherproof, laminated version, as shown below.

-Magnificent views of Ullswater observed during the ascent of Thornbow End.
+Magnificent views of Ullswater observed during the ascent of Thornbow End, not long after the start of the Deepdale Horseshoe walk.

 Looking down upon Grisedale, the valley which separates Birks and Birkhouse Moor.